The Alf editor window

-The image below shows an example of text with a syntax error.
+The image below shows an example of code with errors.
+As shown, more than one syntax error may be highlighted in the code.
 Hovering the cursor over the marked text (or the marker to the left of the line) shows the cause of the error.
-As shown, more than one syntax error may be highlighted in a text.
-However, constraint violations are not shown until all syntax errors have been corrected.
+The example below shows the description of a syntax error.

 If you save Alf code with errors, then these errors will also be recorded in the Active Validation Results window (as shown below).

 Depending on your Active Validation environment options, it may take a couple of seconds after you save your Alf code before the error notifications appear in the Active Validation Results (or before they disappear, once they are corrected)

 By default, the Active Validation Option Validate Only Visible Diagrams is set to true for a project.
 This means that only Alf errors on currently visible diagrams will appear in the Active Validation Results.
 If you would like all Alf errors included in the results, then select Analyze > Validation > Active Validation Options and set the Validate Only Visible Diagrams option to false.
 This is particularly useful to provide a summary when there are compilation errors in various Alf bodies across your project.
 Note, however, that setting this option to false means that all active validations will be carried out across your project, not just the collection of Alf errors.
 This could result in a degradation of performance, if your project is large or you have a large number of validations being performed.